Kerberos9/pokemon-types/README.md

 ## Live version

-If you only care about using the app, you can just go to the [live version](http://pokemon-type-helper.herokuapp.com/).
-Please, keep in mind that the first time you open the site, it might take a bit of time to turn on the server.
-Sorry!
+If you only care about using the app, you can just go to the [live version](https://www.pokemon-types.com/).

 ## Run it yourself